AstraZeneca shots have good risk-benefit profile for over 60s, says EMA official - News Break

 AstraZeneca shots have good risk-benefit profile for over 60s, says EMA official

-The head of the EU drug regulator’s COVID-19 task force said on Sunday that AstraZeneca’s (AZN.L) coronavirus vaccine had a favourable risk-benefit profile for all age groups and particularly for those aged over 60.
+MILAN (Reuters) -The head of the EU drug regulator’s COVID-19 task force said on Sunday that AstraZeneca’s coronavirus vaccine had a favourable risk-benefit profile for all age groups and particularly for those aged over 60.

 Italian newspaper La Stampa earlier quoted European Medicines Agency (EMA) task force chief Marco Cavaleri as saying countries should avoid giving the vaccine to people aged over 60 in addition to younger age groups, amid fears over very rare blood clotting and as alternative vaccines become available.